alexseymer/WAPOR2023_W5_ASDQ/.ipynb_checkpoints/README-checkpoint.md

 ## Installation software stack

-We provide here some installation instructions and links, which should make it easy to get jupyter labs with R up and running.
+We provide here some installation instructions and links, which should make it easy to get [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/index.html) with R up and running.
 Please be aware that we cannot provide technical assistance for installing software.

 You will need different software packages to run the entire stack: